 Unless otherwise indicated, all general requirements apply to both new construction and existing facilities.

-A. Construction[—New Facilities].
+A. Construction—New Facilities.
 Facilities shall be constructed, equipped, and maintained to protect the health and safety of [patient] residents, personnel, and the public.

 [B. Construction of New Facilities.
 New facilities shall be defined as facilities for which plans have been submitted and approved subsequent to the adoption of these regulations and shall meet the following criteria:]